haypers/startup/README.md

 - [x] **Calls to third party endpoints** - The colors of the day come from a 3rd party.
 - [x] **Backend service endpoints** - I can now call a put to update the pixel records on the server side.
 I also now keep user records on the server side. (non password hashed, I'll do that in the DB phase.)
 - [x] **Frontend calls service endpoints** - The user can now log in, or sign up, change pixels, and more, all by sending endpoint requests.
-## 🚀 DB/Login deliverable
 - [x] **User registration** - Login now sends a new user record to mongo
 - [x] **User login and logout** - User records are persistant, and you can log in from any device once you make an account.
 - [x] **Stores data in MongoDB** - The data for the pixels, color of the day, and history snapshosts are now saved on the mongo db.
 - [x] **Stores credentials in MongoDB** - User tokens and hashes are stored in mongo, and are used to verify login attempts.
 - [x] **Restricts functionality based on authentication** - Users may not edit the grid until they have authenticated themselves via the records in mongo.
+## 🚀 WebSocket deliverable
+- [x] **Backend listens for WebSocket connection** - YEP!
+When the user changes a pixel, the data is sent to the server via websocket
+- [x] **Frontend makes WebSocket connection** - The server will then ping the following: The user who last changed that pixel will be notified that their pixel was destroyed (along with cords) and then ALL users will get a package from the server with the updated pixel data.
+- [x] **Data sent over WebSocket connection** - All notifications of destroyed or updated pixels is now done via websocket
+- [x] **WebSocket data displayed** - The notifications area prints logs to the user about notifications they are ment to read.
+Most are just used to update the pixels, but some updates are displayed to the user.
+The ones about changes to pixels they previously changed in specific.
+- [x] **Application is fully functional** - As I origionally described this idea, it is complete.
+All the requirments for the project are done, however I want to finish the following ToDos:

 Todo: history screenshots are taken too often, check for douplicates, that code must have broken.

 NOTE: the planning feature is new, and not done yet.
 And I'm still trying to get my server to save the history images.
 I'm close, but that will take a little more reaserch.

-## 🚀 WebSocket deliverable

-For this deliverable I did the following.
-I checked the box `[x]` and added a description for things I completed.

-- [ ] **Backend listens for WebSocket connection** - I did not complete this part of the deliverable.
-- [ ] **Frontend makes WebSocket connection** - I did not complete this part of the deliverable.
-- [ ] **Data sent over WebSocket connection** - I did not complete this part of the deliverable.
-- [ ] **WebSocket data displayed** - I did not complete this part of the deliverable.
-- [ ] **Application is fully functional** - I did not complete this part of the deliverable.